 Be aware that subsequent imports have no effect; use the reload statement instead if a fresh copy of the module is desired.

-E.29 Switch Statements and Static Analysis [CLL]
+6.27 Switch Statements and Static Analysis [CLL]

-E.29.1 Applicability to language
+6.27.1 Applicability to language

 By design Python does not have a switch statement nor does it have the concept of labels or branching to a demarcated “place”.
 Python enforces structure by not providing these constructs but it also provides several statements to select actions to perform based on the value of a variable or expression.
 The first of these are the if/elif/else statements which operate as they do in other languages so this warrants no further coverage here.